Beuth-Erdelt/DBMS-Benchmarker/paper.md

 This will start the evaluation dashboard at `localhost:8050`.
 Visit the address in a browser and select the experiment `<code>`.
-Alternatively you may use a Jupyter notebooks or standard Python.
+Alternatively you may use Python's pandas.

-# Concepts
+# Description

 ## Experiment